1990 – Today

 In 2008, Prescott Creeks got busy with implementation of the updated Watson Woods Restoration Plan by restoring habitat and creek channels.
 Also in 2008, Prescott Creeks developed a Best Management Practices guide for Small Farm/Ranch owners with funding from the Arizona Department of Environmental Quality.

-2012 brought the second phase of the Watershed Improvement Plan, and the final inital phase of the Watson Woods Riparian Preserve restoration.
+2012 brought the second phase of the Watershed Improvement Plan and the final initial phase of the Watson Woods Riparian Preserve restoration.